merenlab/merenlab.org/_posts/oligotyping/2015-02-12-new_insights_into_microbial_ecology.md

 ## Final Words

+I am very thankful for everyone who contributed to this collection.

 The diversity of environments studied in these publications, and the rate of the recovery of ecologically meaningful findings show that there is a great potential for highly resolved depictions of microbiomes.
-I am very thankful for everyone who contributed to this collection.

-[Oligotyping]({{ site.url }}/projects/oligotyping/) and [minimum entropy decomposition]({{ site.url }}/projects/med/) provided a framework for researchers to explore these dimensions of their datasets at levels of single nucleotide resolution.
-I am sure there will be many approaches going forward, and a lot of research to make results accurate.
+[Oligotyping]({{ site.url }}/projects/oligotyping/) and [minimum entropy decomposition]({{ site.url }}/projects/med/) provided a framework for researchers to explore these dimensions of their datasets at levels of single-nucleotide resolution.
+I am sure there will be many similar approaches going forward, and a lot of research will take place to make these results more accurate, and to utilize them in searching for answers to outstanding questions in microbial ecology.

-It is just getting the mindset of microbial ecology out of the local minimum called "3%".
-The rest will follow very quickly.
+It is just about getting the mindset of microbial ecology out of the local minimum it stuck called "3%".
+The rest will come very quickly.

 ---

 This has been a great experience on many levels, and I am very thankful to [Frontiers in Systems Microbiology](http://www.frontiersin.org/systems_microbiology) and the great team behind it for this opportunity.

-I think research topics in Frontiers provide a great framework to create a coherent collection of work that aims to contribute to a particular and well-defined issue.
+I think research topics in Frontiers provide a great framework to create coherent collections of work that aim to contribute to a particular, well-defined issue.

 If you think you have a study that would fit well into this collection, please send me or `microbiology.researchtopics at frontiersin dot org` an e-mail.